How Section 28 Compliance Impacts Cash Transaction Reporting and Sanctions Screening

 What must happen, in order to meet Financial Crime Compliance

-An accountable institution must monitor all incoming and outgoing transactions concluded with or by clients to identify cash transactions in any of the institution’s bank accounts, this is applicable retrospectively and ongoing.
-Once identified it must be determined if any of the transactions breach the stipulated threshold level.
-In the event of a breach, the CTR report must be completed and submitted via the GoAML portal to the regulator.
-It is at this point where many institutions run into issues in so far as identifying the client who made the deposit (banking industry excluded).
-The issue here lies in the fact that many clients use their own reference to complete the deposit slip which can be difficult to assign to a specific client.
+To meet Section 28 compliance, an accountable institution must monitor all incoming and outgoing transactions concluded with or by clients to identify cash transactions across any of the institution’s bank accounts.
+This monitoring for Section 28 compliance must be applied retrospectively and on an ongoing basis.
+Once identified, it must be determined whether any transactions breach the prescribed cash threshold levels.
+In the event of a breach, a CTR report must be completed and submitted via the GoAML portal to the regulator in line with Section 28 compliance requirements.

-The next part of the section stipulates the actions which are required when it is identified that an accountable institution is in control or manages properties (investments, insurance policies, pension funds, etc.) that belong to an individual who is listed under the Protection of Constitutional Democracy against Terrorist and Related Activities Act and the UN Security Council listings.
-This follows the same logic as the DPIP case study in so far as identifying clients who are listed as sanctioned individuals and may fall under the scrutiny of financial crime and money laundering risks.
-Accountable institutions are expected to screen their current and prospective clients against these listings to ensure that the property of listed individuals under their control is reported to the regulator and that any lawful instruction pertaining to these assets is executed in accordance with the Act.
+The next part of Section 28 compliance addresses the actions required when an accountable institution controls or manages property—such as investments, insurance policies, or pension funds—belonging to individuals listed under the Protection of Constitutional Democracy against Terrorist and Related Activities Act or United Nations Security Council sanctions lists.
+This aspect of Section 28 compliance follows similar principles to DPIP screening, requiring institutions to identify sanctioned individuals who may pose financial crime and money laundering risks.
+Accountable institutions are therefore expected to screen both current and prospective clients to ensure that property under their control is reported to the regulator and managed in accordance with Section 28 compliance obligations and lawful instructions.

 How does the Rahn Financial Crime Compliance Platform solve for this?